lcouper/DogHeartworm/README.md

 ## Next to do ##

 - figure out why model is R squared so low? is model that bad?
+- one-hot encoding on any factors (since XGboost can't handle factor data.
+Need to convert to dummy variables)
 - Caroline's suggestion of calculating confidence intervals for the feature importance by running model 100 times.
 -  Goal = to identify what feature importance cutoffs to use when determining if variable is biologically "important"
 - look into metrics used by Nick Skaff  & Van Buren: change in Gini impurity criterion, 'gain' (Van Buren) & overall predictor error